maryi/CSCW-Project/Project report/ReportDocument.md

 Our project website will be hosted using the Google cloud computing platform.
 With this choice we ensure high availability of the service for potential users.
 The website hosting our application will be done with HTML and PHP.
 All the applications for the website will be stored in a database using MySQL, an open source database (https://www.mysql.com/why-mysql/).
 The database will also be hosted using the Google cloud computing platform.
 We chose the google platform for hosting for two reasons, it's a free service and hosting them both on the same place makes it easier to integrate the website and database together.

 Currently our website can be accessed from http://turorial1-1120.appspot.com/.
-At the moment we are about 75% done the work on the website and database.
-We have completed a rough version of what the all the pages on our website will look like, focusing mainly just on functionality for now.
-Currently the home page is a mostly blank page that links to our two main pages, to search for a collaborative application or to register a new collaborative application into our database.
-The registration page is mostly complete, the real remaining work lies in figuring out how the search function is going to work.
-With the website expected to be done in the next week our biggest technical challenge will be deciding how to rank and display the search results when a user is searching for collaborative applications.
-Fortunately we have already begun discussions as a group for how we will do this but nothing definitive has been decided so far.
+At the moment we are about 50% done the work on the website and database.
+We have completed a rough version of what the registering an app page will look like and it currently adds inputted app information into the database.
+However we still need to update the registration page selection fields to reflect the latest version of our application descriptors.
+We also still have to make a homepage which should be a fairly simple page with just 2 links to either search for an app or to register an app.
+Lastly we have to create the webpage for searching for an application which also shouldn't take up much time.
+The biggest technical challenge ahead of us is deciding how to rank and display the search results when looking for an app.
+We have already begun discussions as a group for how we will do this but nothing definitive has been decided so far.

 ### 3. Roles and contributions
 Based on a list of strengths and personal preferences, we subdivided our team in two.